Medium and Heavy Commercial Vehicles Automotive Investment Scheme (MHCV-AIS)

-- The applicant must, in addition to the information supplied in paragraph 4.4, submit a B-BBEE certificate, ITAC Registration certificate, projected financial income statement, cash flow statement and balance sheet for a period of at least three (3) years of the relevant division, cost centre or branch where the project is located, if applicable.
+- The applicant must, in addition to the information supplied in paragraph 5.10, submit an applicable B-BBEE certificate or Sworn Affidavit, ITAC Registration certificate (excluding component/tooling manufactures), projected financial income statement, cash flow statement and balance sheet for a period of at least three (3) years of the relevant division, cost centre or branch where the project is located, if applicable.

-- Completed applications should reach the offices of the dti no later than:
+- Completed applications should reach the offices of the dticno later than:

-- One hundred and twenty (120) days but not earlier than one hundred and eighty (180) days prior to commencement of production for medium and heavy commercial vehicle manufacturers; and
+- One hundred and twenty (120) days prior to start of production for medium and heavy commercial vehicle manufacturers; and

 - Truck Manufacturers

 - An existing or new manufacturer of medium and heavy motor vehicles (trucks) has to comply with the extent of assembly (i.e. C.K.D. definition as specified in Note 5 to Chapter 98.).

 - The engine and transmission, axles, radiators, suspension components, steering mechanisms, braking or electrical equipment and instrumentation may be imported into South Africa but have to be fitted to the floor pan or chassis frame of the truck within South Africa.